reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 reliably slo report -t /path/to/template-file.tmpl
 ```

-Where -t flag specifies a template filename or a path to a template file.
+Where the `-t` flag specifies a template filename or a path to a template file.
 The template file must exist and contain valid template syntax.

 :::note Note
   If the path or the file does not exist, the Reliably CLI will indicate an Error: